Social Innovation & Sustainability Leadership Graduate Program

-Undergraduate students at Edgewood College have the opportunity to begin a Master of Arts in Social Innovation & Sustainability Leadership while an undergraduate.
-The Accelerated Master's Pathway allows students who are juniors or seniors, and who have the consent of their advisor, to take 12 credits (3 courses) of the Sustainability Leadership Master's Program while undergraduates in order to earn a Master of Arts within one year of completing an undergraduate degree.
+Undergraduate students have the opportunity to begin a Master of Arts in Social Innovation & Sustainability Leadership while completing their bachelor's degree.
+The Accelerated Master's Pathway allows students who are juniors or seniors, and who have the consent of their advisor, to take 12 credits (3 courses) of the Social Innovation and Sustainability Leadership Master's Program in order to earn a Master of Arts within one year of completing an undergraduate degree.
 These 12 credits can count as electives for an undergraduate major or minor while fulfilling the first three required courses of the graduate program.
-The courses are: Sustainable Development Leadership (SUST 650), Ecological Sustainability (SUST 6501), and Social and Economic Sustainability (SUST 652).
-For more information, contact your undergraduate advisor or Stephan Gilchrist, Sustainability Leadership Graduate Program Director at email@example.com or 608-663-6991.
+The courses are: Sustainable Development Leadership (SUST 650), Ecological Sustainability and Social Innovation (SUST 651), and Social and Economic Sustainability (SUST 652).
+For more information, contact your undergraduate advisor or Stephan Gilchrist, Social Innovation and Sustainability Leadership Graduate Program Director at email@example.com or 608-663-6991.

 Graduate Certificate in Social Innovation & Sustainability Leadership

-The Sustainability Leadership Graduate Certificate is ideal for those interested in making an impact in their workplace or community.
-The certificate allows students to expand their knowledge, leadership skills and network while completing social innovation and sustainability projects related to their area of interest.
+The Social Innovation and Sustainability Leadership Graduate Certificate allows students to expand their knowledge, leadership skills and network while completing social innovation and sustainability projects related to their area of interest.
 Students come from a wide range of fields, including nonprofit and corporate management, economic development, education, local government, public health, energy and utilities, regional planning and design, hospitality, religious service, and more.
 A sequence of 3 classes (SUST 650, SUST 651, SUST 652) is completed in 10 months.
 See Course Descriptions for details.

 Community Fellowship, Social Innovation & Sustainability Leadership